top of page

 CMG Helicase

-As a side note, remember that there are two MCMs aligned head-to-head at the origin.
-Thus, the steps I’m describing here occur at both MCMs roughly simultaneously.
+MCM is loaded around double-stranded DNA with the help of Cdt1, but initially in an inactive form.
+Remember that there are two MCMs aligned head-to-head at the replication origin.
+So the steps I’m describing here occur at both MCMs roughly simultaneously.

-As the CMG helicase translocates, double stranded DNA enters the MCM channel at the top tier of the barrel.
+As the helicase translocates, double-stranded DNA approaches the entrance to the channel.
 But just barely.
 Immediately upon entering, a different set of six looping protrusions narrow the channel.
-Now it can only fit one strand of DNA, not two—and it will be the leading strand that enters the channel.
-The lagging strand will be blocked, diverted, and shunted to the outside.
+Now the channel can only fit one strand of DNA.
+It will be the leading strand.

-Every time you heal a cut, grow hair, or replace skin cells, the CMG helicase machinery within the replisome runs flawlessly billions of times over, driving the replisome forward along genomic DNA and opening the double helix as it does.
+Every time you heal a cut, grow hair, or replace skin cells, the CMG helicases run flawlessly billions of times over, driving the replisomes forward along genomic DNA and opening the double helix as it does.

 If the CMG helicase is the engine that pulls the replication machinery forward, the PCNA sliding clamp is the seatbelt that keeps DNA polymerases from falling off.

-PCNA is called a clamp because it literally clamps a DNA polymerase to DNA.
-Clamping is required for high DNA polymerase processivity, which is the number of nucleotides, on average, a DNA polymerase synthesizes before it falls off the strand it's replicating.
+PCNA literally clamps a DNA polymerase to its template DNA.
+Clamping increases DNA polymerase's processivity--or the number of nucleotides, on average, it synthesizes before it falls off the template strand.

-To provide a sense of its impact, without PCNA, DNA polymerase epsilon will synthesize tens to about 100 nucleotides of the leading strand before it falls off.
-But when clamped by PCNA, the processivity of DNA polymerase epsilon increases to thousands to tens of thousands of nucleotides—a 100-1,000-fold increase!
+Without PCNA, DNA polymerase epsilon synthesizes tens to maybe 100 nucleotides before it falls off.
+When clamped by PCNA, it synthesizes thousands to tens of thousands of nucleotides before it falls off.

-In addition to enhancing DNA polymerase performance, PCNA also serves as a kind of replisome "toolbelt."
-It is a central node of attachment for other replisome proteins, some of which I'll introduce when we discuss leading and lagging strand synthesis.
+In addition to enhancing DNA polymerase performance, PCNA also serves as a replisome "toolbelt"--a node of attachment for other replisome proteins that I'll introduce shortly.

-All of this—the gates, the melting, the ratcheting loops, the sliding clamps snapping into place—happens invisibly inside your cells every day.
-Genome replication is one of the most complex coordinated mechanical operations in biology—yet you never feel it.
-Life depends on it proceeding with quiet, astonishing reliability.
+All of this--the gates, the melting, the ratcheting loops, the sliding clamps snapping into place--happens invisibly inside your cells every day.
+Genome replication is one of the most complex coordinated mechanical operations in biology--yet you never feel it.

 Let's leave it there for now.
 Over the past few chapters, I've been pre-emptively referring to leading strand synthesis and lagging strand synthesis.
 It's time to look at both, starting with the leading strand.